shreyagupta30/hydrosenselab.github.io/content/team/nirdeshsharma.md

 linkedinurl: "https://www.linkedin.com/in/nirdesh-kumar-sharma-072540122/"
 weight: 2
 ---
-Nirdesh Sharma has a bachelors and masters degree in civil engineering.
-His broad interests include Active and Passive Microwave Remote Sensing, Hydrology and Extereme Events.
+Nirdesh Sharma has a bachelor's degree in civil engineering.
+He was a DAAD-KOSPIE scholar at TU-Darmstadt during his M.Tech.
+His research interests include hydrological modelling, Active and Passive microwave remote sensing.